An Exciting Weekend in Santa Cruz, California

 Right at the entrance, you’ll also find a historic ranch, which features a Victorian farmhouse, and several other historic buildings, with live re-enactments, demonstrations, and free docent led tours on the weekend .
 If you are into history, it is a great way to learn about early farm life in California.

 During my hike there, some hikers told me that they saw a coyote by the trail.
-Be aware of your surroundings while hiking!
+As always, be aware of your surroundings while hiking!
 And remember to bring your own water!

 Seymour Marine Discovery Center